Microsoft released the production version of Visual Studio .NET, its premier development toolkit, in February of

 Together, VS .NET and the .NET Framework offer an object-oriented development environment for both Web applications and standalone, traditional Windows applications.
 The promise is application and component reuse, eventually.
 For now, VS .NET automates many programming tasks that had previously required a lot of manual intercession.

 VS .NET and .NET Framework also represent Microsoft's attempt to unify its various development tools and technologies, including Visual Studio, Visual Basic and Visual Interdev.
 Microsoft's end-goal is to create a development environment that will ultimately meet twin goals.
-It will be language-agnostic, in that a developer will be
+It will be language-agnostic, in that a developer will be able to access and use .NET with any number of languages of choice.
+And developers will be able to use .NET to create applications no matter what the platform they will ultimately run on -- the Web, mobile devices or traditional Windows environments.

 In the meantime, customers seem to really love VS .NET, but caution about retraining and other issues.
 The upshot seems to be that they believe VS .NET to be most applicable to new development.
 Many shops seem to want to leave previous generations of code -- including Visual Studio 6.0, the immediate predecessor to VS .NET -- alone for now.